verhas/jdsl/README.md

 ---

-The easiest and recommended way defining a grammar for the above is to create an instance of the abtract class `GrammarDefintion` (you can see the whole source code in the unit test directory):
+The easiest and recommended way defining a grammar for the above is to create an instance of the abtract class `GrammarDefinition` (you can see the whole source code in the unit test directory):

 ```java
 		final Analyzer myGrammar = new GrammarDefinition() {